Sponsor World Summit AI Americas 2020. Montreal, March 25-26, 2019.

 In the tech sector, the average time an employee stays with the same employer is less than 2 years.
 The attrition rate being around 13% per year.
 The cost of replacing an employee is calculated at around 33% of their salary.
 Not accounting for the loss of productivity of the workgroup while the new employee gets comfortable with workgroup culture and work patterns.

 We found that 29% of Situational Insomnia sufferers have a significantly decreased job satisfaction (again higher in women) and 39% state that it decreases their willingness to travel.
 This pattern can become the stimulus for a valuable employee leaving a job requiring significant travel.
-Effective management of Situational Insomnia can improve performance, mood, health and wellbeing, job satisfaction and reduce fatigue and irritability in athletes, business travelers and students.
+Effective management of Situational Insomnia can improve performance, mood, health and wellbeing, job satisfaction and reduce fatigue and irritability in athletes, business travelers, students, shift workers, pilots and first responders.

 Sleep related problems in Health Workers and First Responders. https://www.npr.org/sections/health-shots/2019/10/28/773622789/working-americans-are-getting-less-sleep-especially-those-who-save-our-lives